 Welcome to our Haydn Eco Team!

-Each class, from Year 1 to Year 6, has nominated two children to represent them in our Eco Team.
+Each class, from Year 1 to Year 6, has nominated a person to represent them in our Eco Team.
 We meet regularly to discuss how to make Haydn a greener school.

-If you have any ideas, please speak to one of your class Eco Teamers!
+If you have any ideas, please speak to your class Eco Teamer!